buerokratt/POC-DMR.Cross-functional-requirements/docs/adrs/accessing-dmr-and-classifier-from-centops.md

 /public/participants?type=Dmr
 ```

-The caller simply selects the a DMR or Classifier from the list of participants of those types.
+The caller simply selects a DMR or Classifier from the list of participants of those types.
 To avoid sending unused data on the wire an additional filter 'count' could be implemented.
 e.g.:

 ```url